Man smiles at mobile phone in a car

 Which gas credit card is right for you?

 Before applying, consider which rewards card best fits your lifestyle and how you typically buy gas.
 Also keep in mind fees, eligibility requirements, and any bonus rewards you may earn using the card.
 And, as with other types of credit cards, applying could lead to a hard credit check, which may impact your credit scores.
-So, be sure to only apply for the card or cards you're most likely to be approved for that will fit your needs.
+So, be sure to only apply for the card you're most likely to be approved for that will fit your needs.

 Next steps